angeltek/Emby.MCP/README.md

 >
 > You can now search, browse, or explore content within the BBC Sounds library.
 What would you like to do next?

-### Instructing Claude
+### Instructing Your LLM
-On startup, Claude desktop receives the list of tools from Emby.MCP (all functions that have ```@mcp.tool()``` immediately prior to their ```def``` line), along with the parameter names and the content of the docstring.
+On startup, the MCP client receives the list of tools from Emby.MCP (all functions that have ```@mcp.tool()``` immediately prior to their ```def``` line), along with the parameter names and the content of the docstring.

 The docstring is a natural language description of the tool, its parameters and its output.
-From this, Claude gains an understanding of the capabilities it has at hand, and is quite good at reasoning which tools are required for the instructions that you give it.
+From this, the LLM gains an understanding of the capabilities it has at hand, and is quite good at reasoning which tools are required for the instructions that you give it.
 But it isn't perfect, so:
 * Be brief and specific to reduce LLM confusion.
 * Start a conversation by mentioning Emby as a hint that Emby.MCP tools should be used.
-* If you want to search for audio or video based on a phrase in the **lyrics** or **description** then be explicit about this in your instructions, otherwise Claude may only search on Title or Artist.
+* If you want to search for audio or video based on a phrase in the **lyrics** or **description** then be explicit about this in your instructions, otherwise the LLM may only search on Title or Artist.
-* Claude attempts not to ingest large amounts of data, such as from a vague search of a large library.
+* LLMs attempt not to ingest large amounts of data, such as from a vague search of a large library.
 Emby.MCP works around this by returning results in bite-sized chunks.
 Sometimes even this is insufficient, so your instructions may need get creatively persuasive.